crertel/graphmath/README.md

   end
 ```

 Conventions in library
 ======================

 All mathematics are done in a right-handed coordinate system--that is to say, +Z is the cross-product of +X with +Y.

-All vectors are (currently) stored as lists of numbers.
-Later version may add support for structs or other representation types.

 All operations are accompied by tests and documentation.